Packaging

 Plastic Trays

 A fully recyclable tray is a key step to achieving a circular economy for plastics and will help to increase PET recycled content.
 We developed and introduced a first to market solution for retail Vacuum Skin Packaging trays, which are made from a material called Mono rPET, or recycled mono polyethylene terephthalate, which is clear in colour and fully recyclable.
 In conjunction with our machine and plastic suppliers, Mondini and Sealed Air, we then took this solution a step further to reduce the flexible film used of our mono skin packs by 25%.
-In 2021 we launched mono skin for Darfresh On Tray PET using new mono sealing technology, which allowed us to continue delivering mono skin pack trays with zero film waste.
+We launched mono skin for Darfresh On Tray PET using new mono sealing technology, which allowed us to continue delivering mono skin pack trays with zero film waste.

 blank_690_396